Thursday, October 16, 2025

 For the second issue, I gathered fabric at the center front and simply gave it a few stitches with my sewing machine.

 No, not this one.
-I found this kitschy sewing machine was found on a vide grenier at the Opal coast in France this summer.
+I found this kitschy sewing machine on a vide grenier at the Opal coast in France this summer.
 You probably love it or hate it:)?

 No whirrrrrs...